The Undefeated Literature Guide

 Ask: What does it mean to be undefeated?
 How would you describe that word?
 Note that in this case, it doesn't mean the same as "always a winner."

-Show: Show students the full book cover, both front and back.
-Invite them to share what they notice.
+Show: Show the full book cover, both front and back.
+Invite the listeners to share what they notice.
 Prompt them to look beyond the people.

-Connect: Tell students, The Undefeated is a picture book that is based on Kwame Alexander’s poem.
+Connect: The Undefeated is a picture book that is based on Kwame Alexander’s poem.
 As you listen to the poem, pay close attention to the illustrations in the book.
 The poem and pictures combine to honor and celebrate historical figures and events in Black History.
 Some events and people may be familiar to you and others may not.

 Show: Show the page with the words “And the ones who didn’t.”

 Ask: What do you notice about this page?
 (Note - there are no illustrations and the word didn’t is in a larger font) Why might the page be blank?
 Why might the word didn’t be larger than the other words?

 Connect: The author and illustrator have emphasized certain words and their connection to specific people and events in black history.
 Continue to notice the connection between the words and the illustrations.
 Writers and illustrators use different techniques to call attention to words and meanings.
 What do you do when you want to call attention to something in your writing or speaking?